Equilibria in Network Constrained Markets with System Operator: Existence of equilibria and potential

+\tcb{Finally, the last point of the claim follows from the fact that $P$ is actually strictly concave in the variables $(x, By)$. } \end{proof}

 \begin{example} Consider the same setting as in Example \ref{example:basic} (a), that is, one producer with the quadratic cost in \eqref{eq:nonsep_costs} that sells on two markets with inverse demand functions as in \eqref{eq:ex_dem}.
 If we consider the Walsarian welfare, then the assumptions of Theorem \ref{theorem:potential} are satisfied.
-Starting from the computations in Example \ref{example:basic}, we obtain that the potential function in \eqref{Pxy} takes the form
+Starting from the computations in Example \ref{example:basic}, we obtain that the potential function in \eqref{Pxy} is

 \end{example}